No Further Action: What Does It Mean?

 Could I face professional or personal consequences?

 Employers and professional bodies often have their own standards of conduct.
-A No Further Action decision doesn’t guarantee immunity from internal investigations or disciplinary actions, such as suspension or dismissal.
+A No Further Action decision doesn’t prevent internal investigations or disciplinary actions, particularly in regulated roles involving positions of trust, vulnerable adults or children.

 Does ‘No Further Action’ show on a DBS check?

-If you have been arrested, but No Further Action was taken before the case reached court, this will not show up on a basic or standard DBS (Disclosure and Barring Service) check.
+If you have been arrested but No Further Action was taken, this will not show up on a basic or standard DBS (Disclosure and Barring Service) check.

 Basic DBS checks reveal any unspent convictions, while standard DBS checks include spent and unspent convictions as well as cautions.
 Since an NFA decision does not involve a conviction or caution, it does not show up on these checks.